-The reorganization in the marine biological carbon cycle in case of AMOC shutdowns 15 is further reflected in the time-dependent model response for the depth of the CaCO3 saturation horizon.
-The AMOC collapse induces an initial shoaling of the CaCO3 saturation horizon as DIC accumulates in the deep from the slowed ventilation and reduced POC burial (Fig. 7b).
+the deep from the slowed ventilation and reduced POC burial (Fig. 6b).
 Consistently, the shoaling is more pronounced in the Atlantic than in the Pacific basin.
-After 1-2 kyr the saturation horizon starts to deepen again in both basins as deep $[CO_3^{2^-}]$ rises from the combined effects of reduced CaCO3 burial and increasing POC burial.
-The final steady state shift in the $CaCO_3$ saturation horizon is a deepening of 100-200 m in the Atlantic and of 500-600 m in the Pacific.
+After 1-2 kyr the saturation horizon starts to deepen again in both basins as deep $[CO_3^{2-}]$ rises from the combined effects of reduced CaCO3 burial and increasing POC burial.
+The final steady state shift in the CaCO3 saturation horizon is a deepening of 100-200 m in the Atlantic and of 500-600 m in the Pacific.